 How to Package and Ship Candles

-Delivering to your customer is the first impression of your candle and the final cost of your product.
+Packaging and delivering to your customer is the first impression of your candle and the final cost of your product.
 Packaging for your candles is as important as testing the performance of your candles.

 The key to packaging candles for shipping is to minimize movement and create a buffer within the box.
 Test packs should be made for each style of a candle with a combination of quantities, sizes, weights, and destination.
 Use bubble wrap and packaging peanuts to encapsulate the candle within a box.
 The test packs will determine the best method to package and cost to ship candles.